IxI-97/IxI-97.github.io/Alternative_Installation.md

 ### Troubleshooting
 #### **ModuleNotFoundError: No module named 'package name'**
-It happens during the conda installation "step 2" because the python installed in your computer doesn't have.
-Can be fixed typing in the terminal: **pip install 'package name'**
+It happens during the conda installation "step 2" because the python installed on your computer doesn't have it.
+This can be fixed by typing in the terminal: **pip install 'package name'**